mhucka/Cirq/docs/dev/triage.md

 - Bugs and Feature requests in states `triage/needs-reproduction` and `triage/needs-design-work`, i.e. where the author is required to provide more details get an automated comment "*This issue has not received any updates in 30 days*" and then is marked as `triage/stale` after 60 days and are closed.
 - Documentation (`kind/docs`) issues **without** `triage/accepted` or `triage/discuss` are subject to 60 days staleness policy as well.
-- Roadmap-items and Tasks, and issues in `triage/accepted` or `triage/discuss` state never get stale automatically, they are subject to review during daily / weekly triage and the twice a year **Bug Smash**.
+- Roadmap-items and Tasks, and issues in `triage/accepted` or `triage/discuss` state never get stale automatically, they are subject to review during regular triage and the twice a year **Bug Smash**.

 To summarize, **all issues** are subject to staleness-check, **except** the following: